Monday, April 01, 2013

 Just a year ago, Zhaowei popped the question in Prague.

-We didn't do anything for the longest time, before some clicked and I was like, "shouldn't we be planning a wedding?"
+We didn't do anything for the longest time, before something clicked and I was like, "shouldn't we be planning a wedding?"

-The process was slow going, as we struggled to complete one task a weekend and yet, not forget to spend time as a couple.
+The process was slow going, as we struggled to complete one task per weekend and yet, not forget to spend time as a couple.

 In some sense, I've not really thought about what getting married means.
 There's still the official wedding ceremony in March.
 Today is merely the legal proceeding to satisfy the Singapore court.